limitbreakinc/payment-processor-v2/README.md

 4. Taker prompted to review the details, including review and acknowledgement of the fee on top when applicable.
 5. For any co-signed listing orders, client requests co-signatures.
 6. The most applicable `sweepCollection` function should be called.
 [Applicability Details](#sweep-collection)
-7. Marketplace calls the appropriate cPortEncoder function to generate the calldata to fill the sweep.
+7. Marketplace calls the appropriate PaymentProcessorEncoder function to generate the calldata to fill the sweep.
 8. Wallet pops up a transaction confirmation of the applicable `sweepCollection` call.
 9. Taker confirms or rejects the transaction through their wallet interface.